This initiative is possible through the collaboration of the CMS Innovation Center and the CMS Medicare-Medicaid

 UPMC Community Provider Services - Pennsylvania expand Read more about

 LTC facility residents often experience potentially avoidable inpatient hospitalizations.
 These hospitalizations are expensive, disruptive, and disorienting for seniors and people with disabilities.
 LTC facility residents are especially vulnerable to the risks that accompany hospital stays and transitions between LTC facilities and hospitals, including medication errors and hospital-acquired infections.

 Many LTC facility residents are enrolled in both the Medicare and Medicaid programs (Medicare-Medicaid enrollees).
 CMS research on Medicare-Medicaid enrollees in LTC facilities found that approximately 45% of hospital admissions among individuals receiving either Medicare skilled nursing facility services or Medicaid nursing facility services could have been avoided, accounting for 314,000 potentially avoidable hospitalizations and $2.6 billion in Medicare expenditures in 2005.

-Since September 2012, under the initial phase of the Initiative, CMS has partnered with seven Enhanced Care and Coordination Provider (ECCP) organizations to improve care for long-stay LTC facility residents.
-In aggregate, the ECCPs collaborate with 143 LTC facilities across seven states to provide on-site staff for training and to provide preventive services and improve the assessment and management of medical conditions to reduce avoidable hospitalizations.
+Under the initial phase of the Initiative, CMS partnered with seven Enhanced Care and Coordination Provider (ECCP) organizations to improve care for long-stay LTC facility residents.
+In aggregate, the ECCPs collaborated with 143 LTC facilities across seven states to provide on-site staff for training and to provide preventive services and improve the assessment and management of medical conditions to reduce avoidable hospitalizations.